 Why is periodontal charting important?

-As we mentioned above, the main reason we probe your gums is to check for gum disease, also known as periodontal disease.Science supports the fact that gum disease affects other parts of your health.
+The main reason dentists probe your gums is to check for gum disease, also known as periodontal disease.Science supports the fact that gum disease affects other parts of your health.
 Research has suggested that there is a link between gum disease and many other conditions such as heart disease, diabetes, osteoporosis, respiratory issues, and many more.